listman-io/docs/README.md

 }
 ```

-Don't panic now, we will explain all the sections and corresponding options below.
+Don't panic and bear with us, we will explain all the sections and corresponding options below.

 ### Config File Samples
-If you like to learn based on examples you could find several predefined config files in the [Config File Examples] folder.
+If you like to learn based on examples you could find several predefined config files in the [Config File Examples]() folder.
 That config files will help you to learn how to:
 * Run Multiple Archiving Jobs
 * Use strings equality Filtering Criteria
 * Use boolean equality Filtering Criteria